abdalrahman-alhmouz/reading-notes-4/401/class-02.md

 ## In what case would you need to use beforeEach() or afterEach() in a test suite?
-  I think we should use them befor and after we call a function
+  I think we should use them before and after we call a function

 ## What is one downside of Test Driven Development
-  Its that to make the Test Driven Development in a properly way and to have all its advantages
+  Its that to make the Test Driven Development in a proper way and to have all its advantages
-  you will fail a lot befor you succeed
+  you will fail a lot before you succeed

 ## What’s the primary difference between ES6 Classes and Constructor/Prototype Classes?